DoWMAT Members: Pen Portraits

 Margaret trained to be a SIAMS inspector in 2010 and, soon afterwards, took up the part-time position of SIAMS Manager for the Diocese of Gloucester, whilst also working part-time as Assistant Head at St Mary’s VA Primary School in Thornbury.
 She was a member of the group which revised the Section 48 Inspection Schedule in 2012-13 and, since then, has worked as a National Society Consultant as a trainer of practising inspectors.

 In 2012, she began work for the Diocese of Worcester as SIAMS Manager and a year later was asked to extend that work to incorporate the role of Training Manager.
 More recently, in 2015, she was asked to take up the positions of National Trainer and Quality Assurance Assessor of New Inspectors and still works in those roles on a consultancy basis.

 From June 2016 - April 2021, Margaret was the Worcester Diocesan Director of Education.
 She has since taken up a post with the Church of England National Education Team to lead the new framework for Statutory Inspection of Anglican and Methodist Schools (SIAMS) which comes into effect from September 2021.

 Margaret has a BSc(Hons) in French, a PGCE and successfully completed NPQH.
-She is currently halfway through studying for a Doctorate in Education, Christianity and Faith, a five year commitment which is expected to be completed in 2018.
+She has a Doctorate in Education, Christianity and Faith.
 Margaret is married and has four grown up children between the ages of 18 and 24.
 She lives with her husband in the village of Aust, close to the River Severn, in South Gloucestershire.